sst/guide/_chapters/setup-custom-fonts.md

 layout: post
 title: Set up Custom Fonts
 date: 2017-01-08 00:00:00
-description: Tutorial on how to add custom fonts using Google Fonts to your React.js app.
+description: To use custom fonts in our React.js project we are going to use Google Fonts and include it in our public/index.html.
 code: frontend
 comments_id: 31
 ---